When does the SRPG program begin and end?

 The Broad is a leading institute for genomic science located in Cambridge, Massachusetts.
-An innovative and intensely collaborative nonprofit collaboration, the Broad brings together faculty and scientists from Harvard, MIT and Boston’s leading hospitals to tackle ambitious problems in biomedicine.
+An innovative and intensely collaborative nonprofit institute, the Broad brings together faculty and scientists from Harvard, MIT, and Boston’s leading hospitals to tackle ambitious problems in biomedicine.

 What is SRPG?

 The SRPG program offers students with a commitment to research an opportunity to pursue genomics-based research, a dynamic field that is transforming our understanding of and search for new treatments of disease.

 SRPG is administered by the Broad Diversity Initiative and funded by the National Human Genome Research Initiative.
 The program is designed to help increase diversity in the sciences.
 Students from groups that are underrepresented in the sciences are encouraged to apply.
 These groups include American Indians or Alaska Natives, blacks or African Americans, Hispanics or Latinos, Native Hawaiians or Other Pacific Islanders, as well as individuals with disabilities.

 What distinguishes SRPG from other summer research programs?

 In addition to original, cutting-edge research projects, SRPG features a highly supportive career development component, a focus on scientific communication, and an emphasis on collaborative approaches to learning and scientific discovery.
 SRPG also features sessions on topics that address diversity and inclusion in the sciences.

 What responsibilities do students have outside of the research lab?